Everything is equal.

 I felt bad.
 “I’ll do it.”
 I also still wanted to be the first person she saw in the morning.

 She smiled wide; her flesh turned the same whiteness as her teeth.
-We sliced through the crowd to the building’s back corner, were in front of a door with a bouncer bigger than the man outside.
+Then we sliced through the crowd to the building’s back corner, were in front of a door with a bouncer bigger than the man outside.
 “We’re here for it.”
 Kat said without hesitation.

-The guy opened then closed his fist; he’d screenshotted his view.
+The guy opened then closed his fist, a tell-tale sign that he’d screenshotted his view.
 “One second.”
-My heart rate increased but I hadn’t activated any emotions.
+My heartrate increased but I hadn’t activated any emotions.
 Journey somehow sensed my displeasure, grabbed my hand, massaged the pressure point on the webbing between my thumb and forefinger; he opened the door, shut us on the other side.

-We’d entered a small room with two others in it: a guy that sniffed his nails when he wasn’t touching his face or playing with his mustache, standing over a woman, both behind a desk computer.
-A transaction machine stood to the side, connected to the computer by eight different colored wires.
+We’d entered a small room with two others in it: a guy that sniffed his nails, touched his face, who stood over a woman behind a desk computer.
+A crab claw transaction machine stood to the side, connected to the computer by eight different colored wires.

-The man was a heavy breather.
+The man was breathing heavy.
 “Who’s paying?”
-He asked then resumed making everyone in the room uncomfortable with his mannerisms; the answer to that question had to be me, I raised my hand and he nodded at the transaction machine.
+He asked then resumed making everyone in the room uncomfortable with his breaths; the answer to that question had to be me, I raised my hand and he nodded at the transaction machine.
 I winced as the remainder of my day’s earnings, and some of my emergency fund, disappeared for the expenditure.
 “Ready?”
-The guy snapped at me; he must’ve twirled the stache wrong.
-I stuck my hand between the grips of the machine.
+The guy asked impatiently; I wasn’t sure who he was talking to, stuck my hand between the grips of the machine.

-She pressed a button and I felt my chip heat up; ALL the emotions, colors bled from it at once though I hadn’t urged one to do so; my flesh turned to a rainbow, and after a couple of seconds, my vision kaleidoscopic.
+She pressed a button and I felt my chip heat up, a smorgasbord of emotions bled from it at once though I hadn’t urged one to do so; my flesh turned to a rainbow, and after a couple of seconds, my vision followed suit.

 Journey had her turn with the machine, awe-struck reaction, then we ran to join the rest of the people flailing their night away.
 Miles had to admit we looked cool.

-Journey and I fucked at my place, but with the wonder of the hack it was a toss up as to what the true climax of the night was.
+Journey and I fucked at my place, easily the climax of the night.
 When I was on the edge of sleep she whispered, “There’ll be a surprise waiting for you in the morning.”
-I exhaled, smiled, yanked her closer, and thought maybe the best had yet to come.
+I exhaled, smiled, yanked her closer, slept.

-I’d been awake for a minute; there’d been a loud pop, not loud enough, though, to force me to open my eyes to the harsh morning sunlight.
-Instead I scrolled through Social Media on the back of my eyelids; I’d only checked once every hour throughout the night, there was a lot for me to catch up on.
+I’d been awake for a minute; there’d been a loud pop, not loud enough, however, for me to open my eyes to the harsh morning sunlight, investigate through unpleasantness.
+Instead I scrolled through Social Media on the back of my eyelids, I’d only checked once every hour throughout the night; there was a lot for me to catch up on.

-Warmth trickled down my anatomy like sweat from the night before; I thought of the surprise Journey had mentioned before we’d said goodnight.
-I could’ve asked, but had one of her knees under the side of my stomach and the other on top, we were still in the fuck pretzel cuddle; there was no point in waking her up until I’d cleared my notifications.
+Warmth trickled down my anatomy like sweat from the night before and I thought of the surprise Journey had talked about before we’d said goodnight.
+I could’ve asked, but had one of her knees under the side of my stomach and the other on top, we were still in the fuck pretzel cuddle from the night before; there was no point in waking her up until I’d cleared my notifications.
 She was probably doing the same.
 The request icon, one silhouette in front of another, flashed in and out.

-I opened the inbox with a pinch of my fingers, had difficulty pulling them back apart but the strange circumstance fled from my mind: ‘Journey Cost says you two are in a relationship; accept or decline?’
+I opened the inbox with a pinch of my fingers, had difficulty pulling them back apart but the strange circumstance fled from my mind as I read ‘Journey Cost says you two are in a relationship; accept or decline?’

-There was no beneath the skin luminescence, and also, her right forearm was no longer attached to her body; nowhere in sight.
+There was no beneath the skin luminescence; it was at that moment in time I realized her right forearm was no longer attached to her body.

-I spazzed, splashed onto the floor with the blankets but they were ruined, soaked in her blood; my body hadn’t been spared.
+I spazzed, splashed onto the floor with the blankets but they were ruined, soaked in her blood; a look over my body told me I wasn’t any different.
 Covered.
 “Journey?”
 I don’t know what I expected, but the silence seemed proper.

 But not isolated.
 Still connected to the Internet, everyone else; even though they weren’t there, hadn’t seen what happened, I still had to justify my innocence to them.
-I figured someone else may even know what to do since that’d been the case for everything before.
+Someone else may even know what to do, that seemed to be the case for everything before.

-I formed a ‘C’ with the pointer fingers and thumb of my cleaner hand, used the formation to pry, keep an eye open, then stood and looked over Journey; I jumped, not at the absence of her arm, but because I’d noticed a portion of elbow-bone sticking out of what remained.
-The pool of blood had gone all the way through my blankets, sheets, mattress, could be heard dripping onto my hardwood floor; her skin was whiter than milk.
+I formed a ‘C’ with my pointer fingers and thumb of my clean hand, used the formation to pry, keep an eye open, then stood and looked over Journey; I jumped, not at the absence of her arm, but because I’d noticed a portion of elbow-bone sticking out of what remained.
+The pool of blood I’d laid in had gone all the way through my blankets, sheets, mattress, could be heard dripping onto my hardwood floor; her skin was whiter than milk.
 Her last action had been to trust me.

 “Journey Cost?”
 Asked an unfamiliar man’s voice.

 I found myself at the door, palms against fiber.
-“Who’s that?”
+“Who is it?”
 Neither my hands or voice was steady.

 Thirteen more chimes, all at once.
 “I’m with Triple-C.”